"For as long as one hundred of us shall remain alive,

 - Heel-Face Revolving Door: He started with the English, sided with the Scots, then returned to the English, then finally to the Scots.
 All part of his political game.

 - Historical Hero Upgrade: His more heinous acts are often brushed over (such as his murder of Red Comyn mentioned above) and his more Machievellian personality traits ignored.

 - Hot-Blooded: At some points.

 - King on His Deathbed: A very dramatic case.
 He assembled most of his lieutenants to discuss his last wish.

 - Last Request: For his heart to be carried in a Crusade to Jerusalém and then brought back to be buried.
 His wish, surprisingly enough, was granted, and his heart travelled and saw some bizarre post-mortem adventures before being buried in the place Robert requested.

-- Name's the Same: His father and his grandfather were also named Robert the Bruce.
+- Name's the Same: His father and his grandfather and his great-grandfather were also named Robert the Bruce.
 Family meetings must have been amusing.

 - Noble Fugitive: Upon the destruction of his army, he became this for a few months.

 - Plot Triggering Death: His murder of Red Comyn essentially re-triggered the War of Scottish Independence after Edward had all but won.